Schwab Joins Prediction Market Party, But Sports and Politics Aren’t on the Agenda

 The Charles Schwab logo.
 The brokerage firm is reportedly entering the prediction markets industry through a partnership with CBOE.
 (Image: Wikipedia)

-Through a partnership with Cboe Global Markets (BATS: CBOE), Schwab is preparing to offer traders access to binary options — essentially yes/no contracts — on the S&P 500 Index and could make those derivatives available in the coming months, reports The Wall Street Journal.
+Through a partnership with Cboe Global Markets (BATS: CBOE), Schwab is preparing to offer traders access to binary options — essentially yes/no contracts — on the S&P 500 Index and could make those derivatives available in the coming months, according to reports in The Wall Street Journal.

 Schwab is also rolling out a similar options offering with a Cboe feature called ‘the plus zone’ that allows traders to earn a partial payout if they are mostly right, even if the closing price of the index isn’t exactly what they predicted,” reports The Journal.